 KINGS PARK - Park open all year.

-Retreat to the tranquillity of nature in the glorious surroundings of Kings Park, just a short stroll from Perth's City centre, Discover 400 hectares of towering trees, stunning bushland, mirror-like lakes, sculpted gardens and perfect picnic areas.
+Retreat to the tranquillity of nature in the glorious surroundings of Kings Park, just a short stroll from Perth's City centre, or catch the bus.
+Discover 400 hectares of towering trees, stunning bushland, mirror-like lakes, sculpted gardens and perfect picnic areas.
 Take in the heady heights of the eucalypt canopy by embarking on the Federation Walkway through the treetops.

 ARTS & CULTURE.
 VISIT YAGAN SQUARE.